google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/index.md

 `*-device-width`; though this practice is **strongly discouraged**.

-The difference is subtle but very important: `min-width` is based on the size of the browser window, whereas `min-device-width` is based on the size of the screen.
-Unfortunately some browsers, including the legacy Android browser may not report the device width properly and instead report the screen size in device pixels instead of the expected viewport width.
+The difference is subtle but very important: `min-width` is based on the size of the browser window whereas `min-device-width` is based on the size of the screen.
+Unfortunately some browsers, including the legacy Android browser, don't report the device width properly; they report the screen size in device pixels instead of the expected viewport width.

 In addition, using `*-device-width` can prevent content from adapting on desktops or other devices that allow windows to be resized because the query